HTTPArchive/almanac.httparchive.org/src/content/en/2021/security.md

 An untrusted third-party in an iframe could launch a number of attacks on the page.
 For instance, it could navigate the top page to a phishing page, launch popups with fake anti-virus advertisements and other cross-frame scripting attacks.

 The `sandbox` attribute on iframes applies restrictions to the content, and therefore reduces the opportunities for launching attacks from the embedded web page.
 The value of the attribute can either be empty to apply all restrictions (the embedded page cannot execute any JavaScript code, no forms can be submitted, and no popups can be created, to name a few restrictions), or space-separated tokens to lift particular restrictions.
-As embedding third-party content such as advertisements or videos via iframes is common practice on the web, it is not surprising that many of these are restricted via the `sandbox` attribute: 32.6% of the iframes on desktop pages have a `sandbox` attribute while on mobile pages this is 32.6%.
+As embedding third-party content such as advertisements or videos via iframes is common practice on the web, it is not surprising that many of these are restricted via the `sandbox` attribute: 20.9% of the iframes on desktop pages have a `sandbox` attribute while on mobile pages this is 19.7%.

+<p class="note">An earlier version of this chapter reported incorrect values for the percentage of frames with the `sandbox` attribute.
+More information can be found in this <a hreflang="en" href="https://github.com/HTTPArchive/almanac.httparchive.org/pull/3912">GitHub PR</a>.</p>

 {{ figure_markup(
   image="security-prevalence-of-sandbox-directives-on-frames.png",